GreenKubeCloud/GreenKube/docs/architecture.md

         avoid repeated repository queries.

 ### Repositories
-- Implementations (e.g., SQLiteRepository, ElasticsearchRepository) provide
-    get_for_zone_at_time(zone, timestamp) to retrieve grid intensity (gCO2e/kWh) for a normalized timestamp.
+- **CarbonIntensityRepository**: Abstract base class for storing carbon intensity data and combined metrics.
+    - **PostgresCarbonIntensityRepository** (Default): Uses PostgreSQL for persistent storage.
+    - **SQLiteCarbonIntensityRepository**: Uses SQLite for local development/testing.
+    - **ElasticsearchCarbonIntensityRepository**: Uses Elasticsearch for scalable storage.
+- **NodeRepository**: Abstract base class for storing node snapshots.
+    - **PostgresNodeRepository** (Default): Stores historical node snapshots (`NodeInfo`) in PostgreSQL.
+    - **SQLiteNodeRepository**: SQLite implementation.
+    - **ElasticsearchNodeRepository**: Elasticsearch implementation.

 ## Data Flow
 1. PrometheusCollector scrapes CPU series and returns PrometheusMetric.
+2. NodeCollector (periodically) saves node snapshots to NodeRepository (PostgreSQL by default).
+3. DataProcessor retrieves historical node state from NodeRepository (or current state from NodeCollector) to determine instance types and zones.
-2. BasicEstimator estimates EnergyMetric(s) from Prometheus data.
+4. BasicEstimator estimates EnergyMetric(s) from Prometheus data, flagging estimates if defaults are used.
-3. DataProcessor groups energy metrics by zone and selects a representative timestamp for the zone (latest among metrics) to prefetch intensity.
+5. DataProcessor groups energy metrics by zone and selects a representative timestamp for the zone (latest among metrics) to prefetch intensity.
-4. DataProcessor normalizes timestamps according to NORMALIZATION_GRANULARITY and prefetches one intensity per zone per run, populating the CarbonCalculator._intensity_cache for all metric timestamps in that zone.
+6. DataProcessor normalizes timestamps according to NORMALIZATION_GRANULARITY and prefetches one intensity per zone per run, populating the CarbonCalculator._intensity_cache for all metric timestamps in that zone.
-5. CarbonCalculator.calculate_emissions uses cached intensities when
+7. CarbonCalculator.calculate_emissions uses cached intensities when
      available, otherwise calls the repository.
-6. DataProcessor combines CO2e, cost, and request data into a CombinedMetric per pod and returns the list of combined metrics.
+8. DataProcessor combines CO2e, cost, and request data into a CombinedMetric per pod, aggregating all `is_estimated` flags and reasons.

 ## Normalization and caching
 - NORMALIZATION_GRANULARITY (env-configurable) controls timestamp bucketing: